/content/fplgp/us/en/business/save/programs/heating-and-cooling.html

 Direct-Expansion Air Conditioning

-Air conditioning costs are typically the largest part of a business's energy bill, accounting for up to 40%.
+Air conditioning costs are typically the largest part of a business's energy bill, accounting for 50%.
 Newer, more efficient cooling systems can help offset these costs – plus, rebates and tax deductions are available.

 Benefits